How to choose the best Wacom pen tablet for your needs

 What to avoid

 The small regular Intuos has too little active area for precision work on higher resolution LCD screens above 1600px of horizontal resolution.
-It may be adequate for small laptop displays up to 13", general use or handwriting recognition, but a medium size Intuos Pen & Touch is a better investment.
+It may be adequate for small laptop displays up to 13", general use or handwriting recognition, but a medium size Intuos Art is a better investment.